 The Open Day is FREE and includes:

 Digital scan using the latest Itero digital scanner

 Itero image showing the results you can expect to achieve

 Consultation with either Dr Songra or Dr Mitchell-Innes

 Detailed treatment plan

 * T&C’s apply

 Book your initial consultation with Dr Goldie Songra to find out more about traditional metal braces.

-Call 01242 655554 and speak to one of our receptionists (Rachel pictured) to book your initial consultation with Dr Goldie Songra or to find out more about traditional metal braces at Arnica Dental Care.
+Call 01242 655554 and speak to one of our patient coordinators to book your initial consultation with Dr Goldie Songra or to find out more about traditional metal braces at Arnica Dental Care.